wcrasta/SWA-Scraper/README.md

 # Flight Prices Scraper

-**UPDATE:** As of April 9 2018, it seems that Southwest has changed the page which contains flight prices for some users.
-As a result, this program may or may not work for you.
-See [this link](https://github.com/wcrasta/SWA-Scraper/issues/30) for what needs to be done in order for this program to work as well as some other discussion.

 **Screenshots**: http://imgur.com/a/k8JnL

 I created a command line tool that scrapes various airline websites and displays the current lowest price of airplane tickets.
 When the current lowest price gets under some threshold that you specify, a text message will be sent to you.
 If you liked this project, please consider starring this repository.

 ## Use for this program

 Airlines often change their prices on random days/times.
 By using this program, you'll get a text message notification when the prices have fallen by a certain amount.
-You can run this script locally, or you can hook it up to Digital Ocean/AWS EC2 and run it 24/7 (recommended).
+You can run this script locally, or you can hook it up to a cloud service (like AWS EC2) and run it 24/7 (recommended).

 ## Installation

 1. Clone this repository. `git clone https://github.com/wcrasta/SWA-Scraper.git`
 2. Make sure you have Python (code was tested for 3.X, might work with 2.X) and pip.
 Install required modules by `pip install -r requirements.txt`
 3. Download [ChromeDriver](http://chromedriver.chromium.org/downloads) and put chromedriver.exe in your Scripts folder (Windows) or /usr/bin folder (Mac/Linux).
-4. Register for a free account on https://www.twilio.com and get a phone number.
+4. Register for a free account on https://www.twilio.com and get a phone number (**optional**).
-5. Edit config.ini with your Twilio details.
+5. Edit config.ini with your Twilio details (**optional**).

 ## Usage